 Multimedia are the largest element in any web page if it’s not compressed or optimized per the guideline.

 The LCP element on mobile or desktop is often an image.
-By optimizing these images, you can improve the Largest Contentful Paint performance.
+By optimizing these images, you can improve the LCP performance.

 Compress and Resize the Images: